jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 #!/usr/bin/perl       -*-cperl-*-
 ```

-File variable definitions should appear in a comment, and the comment
+File variable definitions should appear in a comment and the comment
 syntax used by Markdown Mode is the same as for HTML comments: `<!--
 comment -->`.
 So, to specify a local variable at the beginning of a
 file you could add the following to the first line (which would result